open-orchestra/open-orchestra-docs/en/developer_guide/manage_assets.rst

 The targetsDir attribute is an array listing all folders including *Grunt* task targets.
 This is typically here where you register your bundles providing new *Grunt* tasks.

-For this little mechanism to work properly, tasks and target have to be normalized with a little few rules:
+For this mechanism to work properly, tasks and target have to be normalized with a few rules:

 * First of all, they must be written as AMD modules that the GruntConfigBuilder will load
 * Secondly, tasks and targets have to be separated: one folder for tasks, another one for targets